 Water is Supposed to be Clear

 Clean, crystal clear drinking water – that’s what everyone wants.
 When your water is colorful, it means there’s something wrong.
 It may be as simple as rust in the pipes or it may be that there are problems with your regional water supply.
 You want to get this checked out because rust means your pipes are degrading, and degraded pipes are compromised.
 Compromised pipes are more likely to leak, and that can lead to some real headaches.

 Where’s the Water?

 Saving the most obvious problem for last, if you turn on the tap and no water comes out, it’s a sure sign you have a major plumbing problem.
 Check your other fixtures, of course, to make sure the problem isn’t localized in one area.
-When no water is flowing at all, you should call a plumber as soon as possible – you may have a very serious leak.
+When no water is flowing at all, you should call a water leak detection in Florida as soon as possible – you may have a very serious leak.

 All of the problems we’ve listed can be detected without needing to hear them.
 That said, there are plenty of plumbing problems that can be detected with your ears – unusual gurglings and rattling sounds should also always be investigated.